 - prepare the emulsion for coating on glass,

-- prepare glass to minimize the risk of problems appearing during the processing,
+- treat glass to minimize the risk of problems appearing during the processing,

 - coat glass plate negatives using two different methods of coating,